Queuedeath/zoc-tools/01coin-MasternodeGuide.md

 ### 01coin Sentinel installation: Script method

-You can take a shortcut by using a prepared script to install be doing:
+You can take a shortcut by using a prepared script to install by doing:

 ```wget -O sentinel-one-line-insaller.sh https://git.io/fx0e2 && sudo chmod +x sentinel-one-line-insaller.sh && sudo sh sentinel-one-line-insaller.sh```